 Firstly, let’s eliminate another ‘monkey from the woodpile’: how RADs and DAPs interact.
 (DAPs are Daily Accommodation Payments.)

-What are RADs and DAPs and are both always applied?
+What do RADs and DAPs mean, and do providers always apply both?

 A RAD is an interest-free loan to an Aged Care provider: a DAP is considered interest on any unpaid RAD.